What is wisdom teeth

 To remove a wisdom tooth, your dentist first needs to numb the area around the tooth with a local anesthetic.
 Since the impacted tooth may still be under the gums and embedded in your jaw bone, your dentist will need to remove a portion of the covering bone to extract the tooth.

-To minimize the amount of bone that is removed with the tooth, your dentist will often “section” your wisdom tooth so that each piece can be removed through a small opening in the bone.
+To minimize the amount of bone that is removed from the tooth, your dentist will often “section” your wisdom tooth so that each piece can be removed through a small opening in the bone.

-Healing process after wisdom teeth removal
+The healing process after wisdom teeth removal

 Once your wisdom teeth have been extracted, the healing process begins.
 Depending on the degree of difficulty related to the extraction, healing time varies.
-Your dentist will share with you what to expect and provide instructions for a comfortable, efficient healing process.
+Your dentist will share with you what to expect and provide instructions for a comfortable, efficient healing process

 What has impacted wisdom teeth?